ceph/ceph/doc/cephadm/monitoring.rst

 Monitoring Stack with Cephadm
 =============================

+Ceph Dashboard uses `Prometheus <https://prometheus.io/>`_, `Grafana
-The Ceph dashboard makes use of prometheus, grafana, and related tools to store and visualize detailed metrics on cluster utilization and performance.
+<https://grafana.com/>`_, and related tools to store and visualize detailed
+metrics on cluster utilization and performance.
 Ceph users have three options:

 #.
 Have cephadm deploy and configure these services.
 This is the default
    when bootstrapping a new cluster unless the ``--skip-monitoring-stack``